HouseTrip/housetrip.github.com/_posts/2014-03-16-rack-timer.md

   end
 {% endhighlight %}

-Starting the chain reaction, it injects the `Borg` in itself; then once part of the collective (simplified code):
+Starting the chain reaction, it injects the `Borg` in itself.
+Then, once the middleware if part of the "collective" (simplified code):

 {% highlight ruby %}
   module Borg